Battle of the Little Bighorn: Gatling gun controversy

-General Alfred Terry's Dakota column included a single battery of artillery, comprising two 3-inch Ordnance rifles and two Gatling guns.Lawson, 2007, p.
-48: "[Three] rapid-fire artillery pieces known as Gatling guns" were part of Terry's firepower included in the Dakota column.
+General Alfred Terry's Dakota column included a single battery of artillery, comprising two 3-inch ordnance rifles and two Gatling guns.
 (According to historian Evan S. Connell, the precise number of Gatlings has not been established: either two or three.)

 Custer's decision to reject Terry's offer of the rapid-fire Gatlings has raised questions among historians as to why he refused them and what advantage their availability might have conferred on his forces at the Battle of the Little Bighorn.

-Lawson, 2008, p.
-50: "Military historians have speculated whether this decision was a mistake.
-If Gatling guns had made it to the battlefield, they might have allowed Custer enough firepower to allow Custer's companies to survive on Last Stand Hill."